45 Eugenia: Petit-Prince

 In November 1998, astronomers at the Canada–France–Hawaii Telescope on Mauna Kea, Hawaii, discovered a small moon orbiting Eugenia.
 This was the first time an asteroid moon had been discovered by a ground-based telescope.
 The moon is much smaller than Eugenia, about 13 km in diameter, and takes five days to complete an orbit around it.

-The discoverers chose the name "Petit-Prince" (formally "(45) Eugenia I Petit-Prince").
-This name refers to Empress Eugenia's son, the Prince Imperial.
+The discoverers chose the name "Petit-Prince" (or to disambiguate, "(45) Eugenia I Petit-Prince").
+The name refers to Empress Eugénie's son, Prince Imperial Louis-Napoléon.
 However, the discoverers also intended an allusion to the children's novella The Little Prince by Antoine de Saint-Exupéry, which is about a young prince who lives on an asteroid.